Olive trees on the way to Sousse.

 I like Sousse more than Tunis.
 It's right on the sea and it has a long pretty Corniche.
 As you can see in these scenes, it's a city in the making.

 Mahmoud told me that the reason it's cleaner and better organized is that the city gets more money because President Ben Ali is from Sousse.
-Today was a day for meeting friends.
-In Sousse we met Nafissa at her house.
-She served us coffee and lots of hospitality.
-(This picture's for you M. V.)

 And then we met Deborah and her two nephews-in-law; all of us went to the beach and then to late dinner at Sol Kantaoui, Tunisia's "riviera."
 It's a resort complex along a marina packed with ultra modern yachts.
 The harbor is dotted with cafes, restaurants and shops, and of course is full of tourists.
 We arrived just as the huge fountain lit up and started to move along with blaring classical music.
 Right near, there was a camel, and many were just leaving the golf course or returning from paragliding.